jharwell/sierra/docs/src/faq.rst

 FAQ
 ===

 #.
+Q: I'm getting an error about the output directory for my simulation run
+   being missing--what is wrong?
+I told SIERRA where outputs should be created by following :ref:`tutorials/project/main-config`.

+   A: SIERRA does *not* create the output directory you tell it that all outputs for a simulation run will lie under--that is the responsibility of the :term:`Platform` and/or :term:`Project`.
+SIERRA just reads outputs from the specified location.

+#.
 Q: I'm really confused by all the terminology that SIERRA uses--how can I
    better understand the documentation?